 - (b) Personal Benefits: The Named Executive Officers received a limited number of personal benefits, including a fixed car allowance and fixed executive benefit allowance for expenses associated with financial planning and wellness.
 These benefits make up a small portion of the total compensation of our Named Executive Officers and we believe the retention value of these benefits exceeds the cost of such benefits to McCormick.
 The Company does not provide tax gross-ups for personal benefits, such that these benefits are fully taxable to the recipient. - (c) Company Airplane: McCormick maintains a Company airplane.
 It is preferred that the CEO and other executives, including the Named Executive Officers, use McCormick's airplane whenever air travel is required for business purposes.
 This provides for a more efficient use of their time given the greater likelihood of direct flights and improved flight times than are available commercially.
 It also provides a more secure traveling environment where sensitive business issues may be discussed, and enhances personal security.
 Spouses, family and other guests generally may accompany the executive on the airplane when the executive is traveling.
 If the travel by the executive, spouse, family, or guest does not meet the United States Internal Revenue Service standard for business use, the cost of that travel is imputed as income to the executive and the executive is fully responsible for any associated tax liability.
 To the extent any travel on the airplane results in imputed income to the Named Executive Officer, the Company does not provide gross-up payments to cover the Named Executive Officer's personal income tax obligation due to such imputed income.
-The Company does not incur any incremental out-of-pocket costs when additional passengers accompany an executive on the Company airplane.
+The Company does not incur any incremental out-of-pocket costs when additional passengers accompany an executive on the Company airplane. - (d) Severance Benefits: On March 25, 2015, McCormick's Board of Directors adopted and approved the McCormick Severance Plan for Executives (the "Severance Plan"), in which the Company's executive officers participate.
+The Severance Plan provides for severance and other benefits to eligible employees if they experience an involuntary termination without "cause" or a voluntary termination for "good reason," each as defined in the Severance Plan.
+An eligible employee who experiences such a termination and executes (and does not revoke) a general release of claims against the Company will receive the payments and benefits described below under "Potential Payments Upon Termination or Change in Control."
+The Change in Control features of the Severance Plan are needed to allay the uncertainty that executives can experience while the possibility of a Change in Control exists, thereby allowing them to both operate in the best interests of the Company and stockholders, as well as to remain at the Company through the desired retention period.
+The Board believes that the Severance Plan allows the Company's executives to continue effectively executing their management responsibilities without being influenced by the uncertainty of their personal situations.
+In the event of an involuntary termination outside of a Change in Control situation, we consider these benefits important to attract executive talent to the Company.
+In addition, they help create a stable work environment in which the executives are provided certain economic benefits in the event their employment is terminated.
+A general release from claims is required to obtain these benefits, making this a mutually beneficial arrangement.

-For additional information on the above personal benefits, see the "All Other Compensation" column and related footnotes to the Summary Compensation Table.
+For additional information on the above benefits, see the "All Other Compensation" column and related footnotes to the Summary Compensation Table.